seishuku/TeensyCNC/README.md

+<font size=5><b>This is an in progress port to a Teensy 4.0, currently trying to get some of the code done and get it to compile.

+I don't actually have any Teensy 4.x devices in hand yet, so I'm not sure how far I'll get.</b></font>

-TeensyCNC, CNC controller using a Teensy 3.x!
+TeensyCNC, CNC controller using a Teensy 4.0!

 Currently only 2 axis, but easily expanded.
 Made to hack my Wife's Cricut Mini, because Provo Craft sucks and wants you to pay them to be creative (and now that they've discontinued it and basically bricked it!)